 TA116 (Liberal Arts, NOT Liberal Arts for Accounting Major) \$ Introduction to Stage Management 3 hrs.
 3 crs.
 This course is a comprehensive survey of the role of the stage manager within the development of a theatrical production from inception to completion.
 This includes reading and discussion of major plays, their breakdown and technical needs.
 Students will learn the work that is necessary to run a professional production and the importance of the stage management position.
 This includes practical work on rehearsals and performances of the York College Theatre semester shows as well as guest speakers and outside trips.
-Preq: ENG 125 the modern era, with emphases on major plays and playwrights, various forms of theatrical presentation, architecture and design of theatres, and acting styles of each period.
+Preq: ENG 125

+TA210 (Liberal Arts) History of Theatre 3 hrs.
+3 crs.
+The development of Western Theatre from the classic Greek period to the modern era, with emphases on major plays and playwrights, various forms of theatrical presentation, architecture and design of theatres, and acting styles of each period.
 Readings in Preq: ENG 125 This is a Writing Intensive course.